kjpye/Geo-Ellipsoids/README.md

   * `eccentricity-squared` — the square of the ellipsoid's eccentricity.

 Objects of this class are created by specifying the name, the semi-major axis, and exactly one of the semi-minor axis, the inverse flattening or the square of the eccentricity.
-The other values are created at object creation time and may be accessed using the accessors.
+The other values are calculated at object creation time and may be accessed using the accessors.

-In addition an array of predefined ellipsoids is available as `@Geo::Ellipsoid::Ellipsoids`, and as a hash indexed on the name as `%Geo::Ellipsoid::Ellipsoids`.
+In addition an array of predefined ellipsoids is available as `@Geo::Ellipsoids::Ellipsoids`, and as a hash indexed on the name as `%Geo::Ellipsoids::Ellipsoids`.

 The following subroutines are available: